taraqfarhan/ggl/README.md

 ggl -yt stuxnet documentary
-ggl -w computer science terminologies ggl --git taraqfarhan/ggl ggl -s "what language is used to write unix commands" ggl --ddg why duckduckgo is better than google ggl --gmail contract proposal ggl --chatgpt why we should even bother about the command line interface
+ggl -w computer science terminologies ggl --git taraqfarhan/ggl ggl --stack "what language is used to write unix commands" ggl --ddg why duckduckgo is better than google ggl --gmail contract proposal ggl --chatgpt why we should even bother about the command line interface